Making a complaint about children’s social care services

 - Stages of the statutory complaints process

-- Put your complaint in writing to the Children's Services Complaints Team (see above).
+- Please put your complaint in writing (ideally) to the Children's Services Complaints Team (see above)

 - Once your complaint has been processed it will be passed to a senior manager who will investigate the issues raised and respond to you in writing within 10 working days, and 20 working days at the latest

-Once you have received it if you are unhappy with the response at Stage One and before moving to Stage Two, you will need to contact the Children’s Services Complaints Team to make them aware that you are unhappy with the response and request your complaint is escalated to Stage Two:
+Once you have received it if you are unhappy with the response at Stage One and before moving to Stage Two, you will need to contact the Children’s Services Complaints Team to make them aware that you are dissatisfied with the response and request your complaint is escalated to Stage Two:

-- if we have been unable to resolve your complaint at the local level, or you remain unhappy with the outcome, your complaint may be progressed to Stage Two
+- if we have been unable to resolve your complaint at Stage One, or you remain dissatisfied with the outcome, your complaint will be progressed to Stage Two on your request

-- at this stage an Investigating Officer will be appointed to look at the issues you have raised
+- for this stage an Investigating Officer will be appointed to look at the issues you have raised

 If you are still unhappy with the outcome at Stage Two, you can request to take your complaint to Stage Three.